 Other issues come into play if current tax reform efforts eliminate property exchanges.
 The FEA and others have argued that farmers and ranchers use exchanges to preserve the value of their investments and agricultural businesses while they combine acreage, acquire higher grade land, or otherwise improve the quality of their operations.
 They rely on exchanges to defer depreciation recapture tax when they trade up to more efficient farm machinery and equipment.
 Farmers and ranchers trade dairy cows for herd rejuvenation and breeding stock when they move their operations to new locations.
 There is no impetus for farmers and ranchers to undertake sales of their properties if tax deferral through exchanging is no longer available.

 Most recently, Congress has gotten bogged down in the repeal of Obamacare and the passage of new healthcare legislation.
 Congress is also faced now with action on the debt limit.
-However, tax reform legislation and the threat against like-kind exchanges is still lurking.
+However, tax reform legislation and the threat against like-kind exchanges are still lurking.
 Please do your part to keep property exchanges out of the crosshairs by contacting your Congressional delegation.
-You can also obtain more information on this subject by going to www.1031taxreform.com.
+You can also obtain more information on this subject by clicking here.